·

 3. Stir spaghetti sauce into the cooked ground beef until evenly combined.

-7. Let rest 15 minutes before slicing and serving.
+13. Let rest 15 minutes before slicing and serving.
+(This will help the moisture soak up)

-8. Garnish with your choice of parsley, fresh basil, oregano, or Italian seasoning.
+14. Garnish with your choice of fresh parsley, basil, or oregano.

 Notes